maxstrome/maxstrome.github.io/index.md

 - Final paper was accepted to the SIGMOD 2020 conference
 - Employed hierarchical clustering during the pre-indexing phase of a database to generate a dendrogram.
 Interrogated this dendrogram with a UCB algorithm to accelerate Select Limit queries that have a user defined function as the predicate.

+---

 [Using Machine Learning to Predict Rapid Decline of Kidney Function in Sickle Cell Anemia](https://onlinelibrary.wiley.com/journal/26886146)

+- Final paper was accepted to the ejHaem journal and will be published this year
+- Used traditional machine learning methods, such as linear models, decision trees, and SVMs to predict rapid decline in kidney function for patients with sickle cell anemia.

 ---